Get Your Free Copy of the Responsive Search Ads Handbook

 With ETAs, you know how these ads will be rendered and can make a direct connection from the ad impression to the products.
 With RSAs, that same control does not always exist.
 There are still ways of creating RSAs that can make them behave similarly to ETAs which will be covered later in this guide.

 Ad Strength is by far one of the most controversial topics around Responsive Search Ads.
-While some people argue that it is an internal indicator Google uses to tell you they have all the data they need to successfully create all the combinations they want to test, others will reassure you this parameter has a large impact on your CPC, similarly to Quality Score.
+While some people argue that it is an internal indicator Google uses to tell you they have all the data they need to successfully create all the combinations they want to test, others will reassure you this parameter has a large impact on your CPC, similar to Quality Score.

 Add pinning into the equation and the picture starts looking even more complex, as many people have already noticed that Google doesn’t really like pinned RSA elements since it gives them less ad serving control.